Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

     </figcaption>
 </figure>

-The field of *Explainable artificial intelligence* (which is concerned with the tools and methods for explaining and interpreting machine learning algorithms) catched a large interest in the past few years, and there has been many research papers published in this field, and libraries that can be used out of the box for interpreting machine learning and deep learning models:
+The field of *Explainable artificial intelligence* (which is concerned with the tools and methods for explaining and interpreting machine learning algorithms) caught a large interest in the past few years, and there has been many research papers published in this field, and libraries that can be used out of the box for interpreting machine learning and deep learning models:

 - [eli5 (short for: Explain like I'm 5)](https://github.com/TeamHG-Memex/eli5)